-An accurate plant model is a vital part of control system development using Motor Control Blockset™.
-After creating an accurate plant model, you can verify the functionality of the control system, conduct closed-loop model-in-the-loop tests, tune gains using simulation, and optimize the design before you deploy the model in the actual plant.
+An accurate plant model is a vital part of motor control system development.
+After creating an accurate plant model, you can verify the functionality of the control system, conduct closed-loop model-in-the-loop tests, tune the controller gains using simulation, and optimize the algorithm before you deploy the model in the actual plant.

-When you create a plant model using Motor Control Blockset, you model these components to simulate functional behavior in a simulation environment:
+When you create a plant model using Motor Control Blockset™, you model these components to simulate the functional behavior in a simulation environment:

 Permanent Magnet Synchronous Motor (PMSM)

 Processor peripherals: Analog-to-Digital converter (ADC) and Pulse-width-modulator (PWM)

 You can verify the functionality of the plant model you create by: